 Q. Does the Commission intend to promulgate rules to govern the submission of electronic filings?

-A. Modification to the Commission's procedural rules to accomodate electronic filing have been proposed in Case No. 07-535-AU-ORD.
-Comments and reply comments may be E-Filed.
+A. Modification to the Commission's procedural rules to accommodate electronic filing have been proposed in Case No. 07-535-AU-ORD.
+Comments and reply comments may be e-filed.

 A. Contact the PUCO’s Docketing Division at: (614) 466-4095